Email Marketing for Small Business — How to Start Without Spamming Your Customers

 - You have repeat customers who come back more than once a year

-- You have a product or service to promote on a regular basis — seasonal specials, new arrivals, appointment availability
+- You have something to promote on a regular basis — seasonal specials, new arrivals, appointment slots opening up

-- You’ve already collected 50 or more customer contacts and they’re sitting in a spreadsheet doing nothing
+- You’ve already got 50 or more customer contacts sitting in a spreadsheet doing absolutely nothing

-- You want a direct line to your customers that doesn’t depend on a social media algorithm deciding who sees your posts
+- You want a direct line to your people that doesn’t depend on whatever algorithm is running the show on Instagram this week

 You probably don’t need it yet if:

-- You have fewer than 20 customers and you see them face-to-face regularly
+- You have fewer than 20 customers and you see most of them face-to-face anyway

-- Your business model is purely one-time transactions with no repeat purchase cycle
+- Your whole model is one-time transactions — no repeat purchase cycle, no reason to stay in touch

-- You’re still figuring out your core offering and can’t commit to sending anything consistently
+- You’re still figuring out your core offering and can’t realistically commit to sending anything on a schedule

-The worst email programs are the ones businesses start and abandon after two months.
-An inconsistent email presence does more damage than none at all — customers sign up expecting to hear from you, then forget who you are by the time you resurface six months later.
-If you’re genuinely not ready to send something once a month, hold off until you are.
+The worst email programs are the ones businesses start and abandon two months in.
+An inconsistent email presence does more damage than none at all — customers sign up expecting to hear from you, then forget who you are entirely by the time you resurface six months later with a Halloween promo.
+If you’re not ready to send something once a month, hold off until you are.
+Genuinely.

-If you cleared that bar?
+Cleared that bar?
+Good.
 Let’s build your list.

 Building Your List — Start With Who You Already Know

 The single most important rule in email marketing: never buy a list.
 I’ll say it once and leave it there.
-Bought lists are full of people who never asked to hear from you, they tank your deliverability, and they can get your account shut down.
+Bought lists are full of people who never asked to hear from you — they tank your deliverability, get your account flagged, and accomplish nothing useful.
 The shortcut isn’t a shortcut.
+Don’t make my mistake of even considering it.

 Your real list is closer than you think.